Jeff Uren: Rallying

 Uren's first direct exposure to racing in general and rallying in particular came after preparing a car for brother Douglas and teammate Donald Bain to drive in the Monte Carlo Rally held in mid-to-late January, 1955, and then becoming a late addition as co-driver.
 The team entered an Armstrong Siddeley Sapphire.

 Uren appeared several more times in the Monte Carlo Rally.
 He partnered with Douglas for appearances in 1956 and 1958.
 He was teamed with Ian Walker in 1959, and with Tommy Wisdom in 1962.
 He made an appearance in the RAC Rally the same year, driving with Wisdom again in a Cortina 1200 registered as TOO 528, the first appearance of the model in a rally.
 Also in 1962, at the request of Triumph's public relations department, Uren partnered with Wisdom as a fourth Triumph team in the Coupe des Alpes in Triumph TR4 6VC, a car normally kept as a spare.
 The pair finished eleventh.

 Uren's involvement in the 1963 Monte Carlo Rally was in the role of team manager rather than driver.
 In 1964 he made another appearance in the Monte Carlo Rally, driving with Constantine John Manussis in a Ford Cortina GT.

-He appeared in other rallys, including the 1957 Tulip Rally partnered with Douglas in a Jaguar 2.4.
+Uren appeared in other rallys, including the 1957 Tulip Rally partnered with Douglas in a Jaguar 2.4.
 He also made two appearances in the East Africa Safari Rally: in 1960 driving with Mike Armstrong the team finished second in class, while in the 1961 event he and Armstrong finished third in class.
 He finished fifth in class at the 1960 Rally to the Midnight Sun (Midnattssolsrallyt) in Sweden.